Tuition & Financial Assistance

 Saint Francis High School tuition for the 2021-2022 academic school year is $22,250.
 The tuition includes an initial tuition payment of $1,000.
 For the 2021-2022 academic school year, this $1,000 payment is due on May 5, 2021 for returning students.

 Saint Francis seeks to make its education available to every eligible student who would benefit from a Catholic, Holy Cross education, no matter his/her financial status.
-Aid is granted on the basis of financial need with the amount of the award dependent upon the resources available.
+Aid is solely granted on the basis of financial need with the amount of the award dependent upon the resources available.
 All entering students who apply for aid will be considered.
 Applying for financial assistance has no bearing on the admission process.

-All students enrolled in the financial aid program are required to perform their tuition service hours responsibly, cooperatively and maintain good grades and good citizenship.
+All students enrolled in the financial aid program are required to maintain good grades and good citizenship.
 Recipients of financial assistance are required to achieve at least a 2.0 GPA in all of their classes.

 Financial Assistance Application